-A. Section 97.3(a)(50) defines the term VEC as used in Part 97 to mean a volunteer-examiner coordinator.
-It is supposed to be an organization that exists for the purpose
+A. Section 97.3(a)(50) defines the term “VEC” as used in Part 97 to mean a volunteer-examiner coordinator.
+It is supposed to be an organization that exists for the purpose of furthering

-Q. What it is a VEC is supposed to
+Q. What is a VEC is supposed to do?

 Q. What is that all about?